tygee713/habitican-randomizer/CONTRIBUTE.md

 Please open issues if you find a bug, want to add a feature, or have a feature request.

 ## Creating PRs
+Please consider contributing to issues with the https://github.com/ieahleen/habitican-randomizer/labels/help%20wanted label.
-Please before creating a PR ask in the related PR, or if there is no issue, please first open an issue.
+Please before creating a PR ask in the related PR.

 ## Habitica
 This tool uses the Habitica API